 There is a fourth phone number that connects you to Nefarious's henchmen...or in this case, just their answering machine.

-UPDATE (9-12-11): One of the members of the Toonstruck 2 fan project has created a program which can extract the contents of Toonstruck's PAK files, which consist of backgrounds and sprites.
+UPDATE (9-12-11): One of the members of the Toonstruck 2 fan project has created a program which can extract the contents of Toonstruck's PAK files (uploaded to my site since the original file seems to be gone now), which consist of backgrounds and sprites.
 There are several items I've discovered which weren't included in the final product which must have been meant to be used in the unreleased sequel.

 The only unused background I could find was this image of a knife.
 It must have been meant to be an inventory item.